CityOfNewYork/ACCESS-NYC/README.md

 ### ACCESS Theme

-The theme for the site contains all of the php functions, templates, styling, and scripts for the site front-end and can be found in the [**themes**](https://github.com/cityofnewyork/access-nyc/tree/main/wp-content/themes/access) directory.
+The theme for the site contains all of the PHP functions, templates, styling, and scripts for the site front-end and can be found in the [**themes**](https://github.com/cityofnewyork/access-nyc/tree/main/wp-content/themes/access) directory.
 This is the only WordPress theme that is compatible with the WordPress site.

 * **/acf-json** - [Advanced Custom Fields](https://www.advancedcustomfields.com/pro/) JSON files for syncing custom fields between environments.
 * **/assets** - The source for image, style, and script files live in the [**src**](https://github.com/cityofnewyork/access-nyc/tree/main/wp-content/themes/access/src) and are compiled to the [**/assets**](https://github.com/cityofnewyork/access-nyc/tree/main/wp-content/themes/access/assets) directory.
 This is done with NPM Scripts in [**package.json**](https://github.com/cityofnewyork/access-nyc/blob/main/wp-content/themes/access/package.json) and tasks in the [GulpFile](https://github.com/cityofnewyork/access-nyc/blob/main/wp-content/themes/access/gulpfile.babel.js).
 The theme relies on the [ACCESS NYC Patterns](https://accesspatterns.cityofnewyork.us) for sourcing Stylesheets and JavaScript modules.
 Refer to the [documentation](https://accesspatterns.cityofnewyork.us) for details on the different patterns and their usage.